floydspace/effect-presentations/scripts/04-effect-for-beginners.md

 notes:
 The power of the Effect type comes from its ability to compose together with other Effects.
 Here is a basic division function.
 First it checks if the divisor is 0, and if so returns a effect failure containing an Error.
 Else it returns a effect success containing the result of the division.

 In the return type is where the magic happens.
 See how both the success case and the failure case merge into a single type that describes both outcomes.
-It is now abundantly clear that a result of this divide function either returns a number or an Error.
+It is now abundantly clear that a result of this divide function is an effect that when run will yield either a number or an Error.

 ---